Amoco

 In 1925, Standard Oil of Indiana absorbed the American Oil Company, founded in Baltimore in 1910, and incorporated in 1922, by Louis Blaustein and his son Jacob.
 The combined corporation operated or licensed gas stations under both the Standard name and the American or Amoco name (the latter from American oil company) and its logo using these names became a red, white and blue oval with a torch in the center.
 By the mid-twentieth century it was ranked the largest oil company in the United States.
 In 1985, it changed its corporate name to Amoco.
-Amoco merged with British Petroleum in December 1998 to form BP Amoco, renamed BP in 2001.

 The firm's innovations included two essential parts of the modern industry, the gasoline tanker truck and the drive-through filling station.
 Its "Amoco Super-Premium" lead-free gasoline was marketed decades before environmental concerns led to the eventual phase out of leaded gasoline throughout the United States.
 Amoco's headquarters were located in the Amoco Building (also called the Standard Oil Building, and nicknamed "Big Stan", now the Aon Center) in Chicago, Illinois.